ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/example/find_cofactor/README.txt

-In this example we used the script find_cofactor.py for an index file with mavisp metadata (index.csv) together with a filterfile to only recognize heteroatoms in that list.
+In this example we used the script find_cofactor.py for a MAVISp database index file (index.csv) together with a filterfile to only recognize heteroatoms in that list.

 The script uses 4 flags.
 Mandatory to use either -u or -i